-Up until now, carrying over your complete Health database from your old iPhone to a new one required restoring the new iPhone from an iCloud backup or an encrypted backup created in iTunes for Mac and Windows PCs.
+Carrying over the complete Health database from your old to a new iPhone used to require restoring the new phone from an iCloud backup or an encrypted backup created in iTunes.

-Migrating your Health database from one iPhone to another without completely restoring the phone from a previously created backup wasn’t possible without resorting to a multi-step convoluted process involving third-party apps.
+Migrating your Health database without completely restoring the new phone from a backup wasn’t possible unless you resorted to unofficial tricks involving third-party apps.

-The problem is, such apps don’t necessarily support all record types supported in Health.
+The problem with such apps is that they don’t support all the assorted data types in Health.

-How to securely store Health data in iCloud
+How to sync Health data across multiple iPhones

 1) Launch the Settings app on your device.